zerebos/BBDInstaller/README.md

 ### FlatProgressBar

 Similar to the checkbox the native progressbar has little to no customization options.
 This paints a flat checkbox using the an offscreen image as adapted from this [StackOverflow answer](https://stackoverflow.com/a/7490884).

+### Silent Setup

+-install -i   Install BBD
+-uninstall -u   Uninstall BBD
+   Optional switches for uninstall
+      -deleteuserdata   deletes all user settings of betterdiscord
+      -repair -r   Repair BBD
+   Optional switches for repair, for the following issues
+      -repairupdateloop   Discord update loop
+      -repairnotlaunching   BandagedBD not launching with Discord
+      -repairloadingindefinitely   BandagedBD loading indefinitely
+      -repairjavascripterror   Fatal JavaScript error on launch

+all require using one or more of the following
+   -stable [path], -canary [path], -ptb [path]

+-norestart   By default discord will be restarted, this disables restarting of processes